ancwrd1/snx-rs/README.md

 # Rust client for Checkpoint VPN tunnels

 This project implements a client for Checkpoint VPN written in Rust programming language.
-Based on the reverse engineered protocol used by the vendor 'snx' application.
+Based on the reverse engineered protocol used by the vendor application.

+## Implemented features

+* SSL tunnel
+* IPSec tunnel
+* Microsoft MFA Authenticator

-## Todo
+## Roadmap

 * GUI with tray icon
 * Connection stats
-* Complete macOS support (DNS servers and suffixes for tun interface)
+* SAML SSO support with IKE Phase 2 exchange

 ## Usage